What is a Party Wall?

 - Compensate for any damage.

-- Comply with any party wall award.
+- Comply with any PW agreement or award.

 Adjoining Owners’ Rights: